 Annual reports are submitted to the same office that files Articles of Organization.
 So if your Articles went to your state’s Secretary of State, that’s where your annual report will go, too.

-By default, the IRS treats LLCs as pass-through or disregarded entities, which means profits and losses pass directly to members who file individual tax returns and pay their own taxes.
-This amounts to saying that the IRS treats single-member LLCs as sole proprietorships and multi-member LLCs as partnerships.
+In all matters involving taxation, you should speak with a professional tax adviser.
+But in general, by default, the IRS treats LLCs as pass-through or disregarded entities, which means profits and losses typically pass directly to members who file individual tax returns and pay their own taxes.
+In other words, the IRS typically treats single-member LLCs as sole proprietorships and multi-member LLCs as partnerships.

 Whether or not you should start an LLC depends on your business goals and the amount of liability you’re willing to assume.
 Since an LLC acts as an entity separate from its members, it can keep your personal assets away from creditors and out of lawsuits (assuming those creditors and lawsuits are aimed at your LLC).
 Conversely, if you have a sole-proprietorship and your LLC is sued, your personal assets could be claimed as damages.